An examination of the key spatial economic processes and trends which have both characterised and shaped the post-World War II world.

 In addition to the lecture programme, tutorials are designed to develop critical debate around the key topics investigated and to assist with the completion of assessed tasks.
 A parallel seminar programme linked to a group project will focus on developing an understanding of a key economic region in the world.

 Assessment is 50% internal (on-going during the semester) and 50% external (final examination).

 - Teaching Arrangements

 Two lectures per week and a series of tutorials scheduled in alternate weeks over the 13 weeks of semester.

 No single textbook is required, but the following is highly recommended:

 MacKinnon, D., & Cumbers, A. (2019).
 Introduction to economic geography: globalization, uneven development and place.
 Abingdon: Routledge.

 - Graduate Attributes Emphasised

-- Communication, Critical thinking, Research.
+Communication, Critical thinking, Environmental literacy, Research, Self-motivation,

 View more information about Otago's graduate attributes.